-Governments and industries across the planet are beginning to change the way they produce goods and services to reduce our global carbon footprint, creating a greener future for the next generation, and to better respect the environment and the ecosystems that it covers.
+Governments and industries across the planet are changing the way they produce goods and services to reduce our collective global carbon footprint, creating a greener future for the next generation.

-The farming industry is an important part of this drive for change, and here at Arla sustainability is high up on our agenda.
-Along with other major industries, farming creates a lot of greenhouses gases that end up in the atmosphere, which is why we’re so committed to improving sustainability and reducing farming’s carbon footprint.
+The farming industry is an important part of this drive for change, and here at Arla, sustainability we’re committed to improving sustainability and working with the farmers that own our cooperating farms to reduce our carbon footprint.

 The best place to start with this is to better understand the impact of farming on the environment.
+One way we do this at Arla is Climate Checks – an independently verified programme which helps farmers identify key areas where they can take steps on their farm to reduce their footprint.
 We’re going to take a look at the emissions that farms produce and some ways in which we can reduce those emissions and tackle climate change.

 How is methane produced from cows?

-There are other ways agriculture in general can produce greenhouse gases and pollutants, from the use of machinery to fertilisers, which is why it’s so important to be responsible farmers and minimise impact on the land to ensure it’s healthy and usable for decades to come, as well as minimising any impact on the environment.
+There are other ways agriculture in general can produce greenhouse gases and pollutants, from the use of machinery to chemical fertilisers, which is why it’s so important to be responsible farmers and minimise impact on the land to ensure it is left in a better place for the next generation.

 Frequently Asked Questions